Aga Khan Foundation Canada

 About Aga Khan Foundation Canada:

 Founded in 1980, Aga Khan Foundation Canada (AKFC) is part of the Aga Khan Development Network, a group of international development charities operating globally.
 AKFC was founded by His Highness the Aga Khan, the 49th Hereditary Iman of the Shia Ismaili Muslims.
-AKFC strives to break the cycle of poverty across Africa and Asia by improving living conditions and opportunities for the poor.
+AKFC strives to break the cycle of poverty across Africa, Asia, and the Middle East by improving living conditions and opportunities for underprivileged people.

 My anchor